alexei-ozerov/scale-server/README.md

 # Scale Server
 A simple implementation of a server which randomly generates a scale to practice using Go Lang and Templates.
+Practice concept from Paul T's Technical Vocabulary Codex.

 ## Run Instructions
 1. Install Go Lang v1.14 or greater.